oasis-roles/ansible_collection_system/README.md

-Since the cockpit service is dependent on other services being configured before installation, this example will include the use of the rhsm and firewalld roles located in ansible galaxy under oasis-roles to configure the hosts for cockpit installation.
+Since the cockpit service is dependent on other services being configured before installation, this example will include the use of the rhsm and firewalld roles located in ansible galaxy under oasis\_roles to configure the hosts for cockpit installation.

 First, include the required roles